 Case in point, Sabey’s data center campuses in Washington State are powered by some of the cheapest hydroelectricity in the country, if not the world.
 This low cost of energy carries over to clients in the form of a low total cost of ownership for tenants.
 Just as crucially, the clean source of power boosts the facility’s sustainability before efficiency even enters the equation.

 Power Usage Effectiveness rating

 Data centers are projected to consume an astonishing one-fifth of the world’s energy by 2025, according to Data Economy.
 A green data center endeavors to conserve energy by using as little as possible on non-IT functions such as cooling.
 The Green Grid’s Power Usage Effectiveness (PUE) metric is central to this effort.

 To calculate PUE, divide the total amount of electricity entering a facility by the amount specifically powering the IT load.
 A perfect PUE rating of 1 would mean all a facility’s energy goes to the IT load.
 This is more wishful thinking than a reality at this point; however, some of the most efficient data centers in the world boast an average annual PUE in the 1.1 range.
-One of Sabey’s most efficient Washington facilities, for example, has an average annual PUE of 1.13.
+One of Sabey’s most energy efficient data center facilities, for example, has an average annual PUE of 1.13.
 Make sure that the PUE you examine is based on actual operating conditions, and is not a theoretical calculation.

 Cooling-related energy-saving methods will be captured in the average annual PUE, but they’re worth examining because they illuminate the types of efforts that go into managing a green data center.